Irish Citizenship Through Your Parent (Born in Ireland)

 Scenario 1: Parent born in the Republic or Northern Ireland

 Your parent is an Irish citizen by birth.
-You inherited citizenship automatically under Section 6(2).
+You inherited citizenship automatically under Section 7(1).
 No registration step is needed — apply directly for an Irish passport.
-Processing time is approximately 6–10 weeks via Passport Online or in-person at an Irish embassy or consulate.
+The DFA publishes a turnaround of 20 working days for first-time online applications, plus international postage, whether you apply via Passport Online or in person at an Irish embassy or consulate.

 No FBR requiredScenario 2: Parent registered on the FBR before you were born